-There are multiple ad networks and technologies – Supply Side Platforms (SSPs), Geographically distributed group of servers working together to provide delivery of web content....
+There are multiple ad networks and technologies – Platforms used by website publishers to optimise and sell ad space in an automated and efficient way....
+(SSPs), Geographically distributed group of servers working together to provide delivery of web content....
 (CDNs), Ad Exchanges, agency trade desks, Data Management Platforms (DMPs), Demand Side Platforms (DSPs).
 Details of how these technologies work is beyond the scope of this blog but a key distinguishing feature of AdTech is the ability to use online profiles, often compiled and augmented from many multiple sources to deliver targeted adverts based on personal profiles, behaviours and activities.

 It all means huge amounts of data are exchanged in real time between multiple technologies and providers.
 Much of this is personal data including special category data covered by Article 9 of the GDPR.